-Join us in-person at the Metropolitan Atlanta Astrological Society: Free to MAAS members. $15 for non-members..
+Join us in-person at the Metropolitan Atlanta Astrological Society: $50 for MAAS members, $60 for all others.

 ABOUT NAOMI BENNETT